 Hastings House Country House Hotel is a small luxury country resort, spa and restaurant sitting on 22 acres on the waterfront of Ganges Harbour, Salt Spring Island, British Columbia.
 Enjoy luxury lodging, fine dining, wellness and relaxation in a casually-elegant atmosphere.

-Explore British Columbia’s natural beauty, Salt Spring’s mild climate and the warmth and creativity of its people.
+Explore British Columbia’s natural beauty, Salt Spring’s mild climate and the creativity and warmth of its people.

 There is a little boutique Spa on site, nestled among cedar trees and lovingly tended gardens.
 Wellspring Spa is housed in a cozy, cedar-clad barn reconstructed when the farm became a hotel.
 Expert massage and spa treatments are performed by professional, licensed and exceptionally trained spa therapists.